 They may also want to read out some of their animal letters and tree fact files.
-If desired your group could also invite their parents and other members of the community who might be interested such as a local natural history society or Wildlife Trust interested such as a local natural history society or Wildlife Trust.
-They could invite the local press (see the Press Release template) and write about their assembly on the school website and in the school newsletter.
+If desired your group could also invite their parents and other members of the community who might be interested such as a local natural history society or Wildlife Trust.